rulercosta/qm/README.md

-# Quantum Minds Platform
+# Quantum Minds

-A technology innovation platform for the United College of Engineering and Research (UCER) student community, focusing on space tech, defense, AI, cybersecurity, and interdisciplinary research.
+A technology innovation hub for the United College of Engineering and Research (UCER) student community, focusing on space tech, defense, AI, cybersecurity, and interdisciplinary research.

 ## About Quantum Minds